Last Update: 1st January 2021

 Can loud noises cause brain damage?

 loud music volume on headphones have the same effect on the nervous system like multiple sclerosis and can cause hearing damage and in some cases total hearing loss.

 Any headphone noise louder than 110 decibels has an effect of stripping the insulation tissue from the nerve fibers responsible for carrying signals from the hearing system to the brain.

 The exact same process, albeit this time due to attack from the immune system to the insulation tissue of the nerves damages them, specifically those located in the brain and leads to multiple sclerosis.

 It’s for the first time that neurologists have been able to identify the exact cause of damage to the nerve cells and how that process results in negative consequences regarding the hearing mechanism of the human body.

-Prolonged exposure to loud noises (above the safety decibel level of noise) can also alter the brain’s capacity to process speech, effectively making distinguishing speech sounds a more difficult task.
+Prolonged exposure (above the safety decibel level of noise) can also alter the brain’s capacity to process speech, effectively making distinguishing speech sounds a more difficult task.